kuindji/sql-type-parser/README.md

 #### `ValidateSQL<SQL, Schema>`

 Validate a query at compile time.
 Returns `true` if valid, or error message string if invalid.
+Validates all field references by default (SELECT, WHERE, JOIN ON, etc.).

 ```typescript
 type Valid = ValidateSQL<"SELECT id FROM users", MySchema>;